amralsaleeh/HRMS/README.md

 - Set the database connection details, including `DB_CONNECTION`, `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`.

-5. Run the development server:
+5. Run the migration command with the seed flag to add some fake data:
     ```bash
+    php artisan migrate --seed

+6. Run the development server:
+    ```bash
     php artisan serve

-6. Open your browser and go to http://localhost:8000 to see the application.
+7. Open your browser and go to http://localhost:8000 to see the application.

+8. login:
+    ```bash
+    email: test@namaa.sy
+    password: 12345678

 ## Contribution
 We welcome contributions from developers and users.
 If you have ideas for improving the system or discover issues, feel free to create an Issue or submit a Pull Request.